bohd4nx/mobile-landing/src/pages/content/privacy.md

 **Last updated:** February 1, 2025

-## Information We Collect

-### Usage Data

-We collect anonymous usage data to improve our service, including:

-- App performance metrics
-- Feature usage statistics
-- Device type and operating system
-- Crash reports

-### User Content

-We store only the content you explicitly create and save within the app.

-## How We Use Your Information

-### Service Improvement

-- Analyzing app performance
-- Identifying and fixing bugs
-- Developing new features
-- Optimizing user experience

-### Security

-We implement industry-standard security measures to protect your data:

-- End-to-end encryption
-- Regular security audits
-- Secure data storage

-## Data Sharing

-We **do not** sell your personal information to third parties.
-Data sharing is limited to:

-- Essential service providers
-- Legal requirements
-- User-initiated sharing

-## Your Rights

-You have the right to:

-- Access your data
-- Request data deletion
-- Opt out of analytics
-- Export your data

-## Changes to This Policy

-We may update this privacy policy from time to time.
-Changes will be notified through the app or via email.

-## Contact Us

-If you have questions about this privacy policy, please contact us at:

-- Email: privacy@example.com
-- Support: help.example.com
+## Data Collection

+We collect:
+- Anonymous usage metrics
+- App performance data
+- Device information
+- Error reports

+## Data Usage

+We use collected data to:
+- Improve app performance
+- Fix technical issues
+- Enhance features
+- Optimize experience

+## Security Measures

+We protect your data with:
+- Encryption protocols
+- Regular security checks
+- Secure storage systems

+## Data Sharing Policy

+We do not sell your data.
+We share data only:
+- With essential services
+- When legally required
+- When you request it

+## User Rights

+You can:
+- View your data
+- Delete your data
+- Stop analytics
+- Download your data

+## Policy Updates

+We will notify you of policy changes through our app or email.

+## Contact

+Questions?
+Reach us at:
+- privacy@example.com
+- help.example.com